krdheeraj/node-express-app/README.md

 ## Setup

-Navigate to the folder where it was downloaded and do `npm install` followed by `bower install`.
+Navigate Git to that folder where it was downloaded and install all node package dependencies using `npm install` followed by `bower install`.

 ```
 $ npm install && bower install